fanasina/ytest/README.md

 We can combine these options, for example: `./compile "-D DEBUG=1 -D HK -g"`

 ## launch options if using run_all_tests_args(argc, argv);
-By default `./launch_is_good_{c,m}` is on 1 thread but we can add some options to run tests in parallel, or chanche colors, to disable progress bar, ..., to print help
+By default `./launch_is_good_{c,m}` is on 1 thread but we can add some options to run tests in parallel, or change colors, to disable progress bar, ..., to print help

 ### help
 `./launch_is_good_c -h`